 HYP*MOL is now also available on LinkedIn!
 Follow us via this link!

-The 4th HYP*MOL colloquium will take place at Leipzig University (Faculty of Chemistry & Mineralogy) on 3 May 2024.
-The speaker is PD Dr. Rafael Gutierrez from TU Dresden (KIT).
-Further information will follow soon.
+The 4th HYP*MOL colloquium will take place at Leipzig University (Faculty of Chemistry & Mineralogy, Great Lecture Hall) on 3 May 2024, 1 pm.
+PD Dr. Rafael Gutierrez from TU Dresden will be our speaker that day and he will present insights into “The Chirality-Induced Spin Selectivity (CISS) Effect“:

 From March 25 to 27, 2024, the HYP*MOL Spring Meeting will take place in Leipzig at the Faculty of Chemistry & Mineralogy.
 Members of our consortium are invited to spend three days discussing the latest findings and upcoming studies.
 The current schedule is as follows: